dplusplus1024/bitcorn-hole/README.md

 ## Bitcorn Hole in Your Community

-Did you make a set for your conference, community, or event?
+Did you make a Bitcorn Hole set for your conference, community, or event?
 Brag about it [here](COMMUNITY.md)!

 ## Disclaimer